cosmos/rosetta/README.md

 To run Rosetta in your application CLI, use the following command:

-> **Note:** if using the native approach, add your node name before any rosetta comand.
+> **Note:** if using the native approach, add your node name before any rosetta command.

 ```shell
 rosetta --help